rhaberkorn/videoteco-fork/README.md

 This is a fork of Paul Cantrell's and Joyce Nishinaga's Video TECO, as first [published on Sourceforge](https://sourceforge.net/projects/videoteco/).
+It contains the history of the original CVS repository.

 Video TECO is a graphical interactive dialect of the Text Editor and Corrector (TECO) for UNIX and VMS.